In some games, enemies don't inexplicably turn into Videogame items

 - Assassin's Creed IV: Black Flag used the same hunting and skinning mechanics with a bit less justification as the main character is a British pirate.
 On the other hand, the whale/shark fishing fit the theme well.

-- Assassin's Creed: Rogue does this too, being set in the same setting as AC 3 (though taking place before it), and justified in that one of the main character's tutors is Native American.
+- Assassin's Creed: Rogue does this too, being set in the same setting as Assassin's Creed III (though taking place before it), and justified in that one of the main character's tutors is Native American.

 Wide Open Sandbox

 - Dungeons & Dragons

 - Some monsters are noted as having treasure stored in their bodies that can be removed by cutting them open.
 One example was the roper, which had a gizzard-like internal organ that held 3-18 platinum pieces and had a 35% chance of holding 5-20 gems.

 - Other monsters had body parts that could be used as material components in spellcasting or to make magic items.
 For example, many 1st Edition potions require a monster part to create, such as the tongue of a devil or harpy for a Philter of Persuasiveness.